BONALY SCOUT CENTRE

 Additionally all young people must bring a spare set of clothes and a towel – it’s better to bring spares than to get caught out!

 All activities contain inherent risk which is why safety is our top priority.
 At all stages, activities are properly managed to keep a safe learning environment for young people.
 We do this in a number of different ways, all of which can be discussed with parents on request.
-It is important to note that we encourage young people to challenge themselves and to push their limits.
+It is important to note that we encourage young people to challenge themselves.
 This can sometimes result in scrapes and bruises and we believe that this is an acceptable risk.

 Signing in and out